Business Insurance for the Home-Based Business

 - Will business visitors come to the house?

 Focusing on these questions will help identify what types of coverage are needed for the home business.

 In most instances, your home business will need business property insurance.
 Business property insurance insures against loss or damage to property used in the business.
 If, for example, a fire occurs and your home office is destroyed, your computer, fax machine, copier, furniture, and the printer would not be covered under your homeowners' policy.
 You need a business property policy to provide that coverage.

 Businesses often need to make a decision regarding whether they will buy actual cash value coverage or replacement cost coverage.
 For the home business, in most cases, the business owner should secure replacement cost coverage and verify with their insurance professional that electronics are absolutely covered under the policy.
 Actual cash value policies may have lower premiums, but most home businesses cannot afford the lower settlement value after a catastrophic loss.

 Liability insurance protects the business when it is liable for damages caused to another or another's property.
-This type of business insurance is necessary if business visitors will visit the house.
+This type of business insurance is necessary if visitors will visit the house.
 Your homeowners' policy will not protect you from claims made by injured business visitors.
-Business visitors include delivery people and couriers.
+Business visitors may include delivery people and couriers, or maybe parents of children for your child care business.
 If a courier slips and falls on your front steps making a business delivery and you face liability for their injury, the homeowners' policy provides no coverage.

 Professional Liability or Acts Coverage